 We will be adding additional FAQs and resources as the transition progresses.
 If you don’t see an answer to your question, please contact us to submit specific questions, comments, or concerns.

 You can now request Canvas course spaces.
 You currently have the option to create a blank shell Canvas course or do a manual migration of content.
-Compass courses from Fall 2019, Spring 2020, Summer 2020, Fall 2021, Spring 2021, and Summer 2021 are scheduled for automatic migration to Canvas.
+Compass courses from Fall 2019 – Spring 2022 are scheduled for automatic migration to Canvas.

 There are three options to get started in Canvas.
 Check out the Migration page to learn more about the pros and cons of each migration option—blank shell, manual migration, or automatic migration—to decide what’s right for you and learn how to get started.